Joshuaofori/EyeeBeeMU/README.md

 ## Step 5 : Run on Android

+Then open : localhost:19002
 You should have a button with "Run on Android device/emulator".
 You can plug you device and run the application on it.

 To configure this project, this tutorial was really usefull :
 https://reactnative.dev/docs/environment-setup